MomentsLD/moments/docs/sfs/parsing.rst

 Valid key-value combinations are listed here. ``"QUAL"`` specifies a lower bound on the VCF ``QUAL`` column and should map to a float or integer. ``"FILTER"`` should map to a string or list/set/tuple of strings.
-To pass, sites must have a ``FILTER`` entry equal to the value of ``"FILTER"`` if it is a string, or two one of its elements if it is a string, tuple or list.
+To pass, sites must have a ``FILTER`` entry equal to the value of ``"FILTER"`` if it is a string, or to one of its elements if it is a string, tuple or list.

 ``"INFO/SUBFIELD"`` imposes a filter on ``SUBFIELD`` in the ``INFO`` column.
 Its